Zilvaro/my-digitalz/README.md

 [Go to the top](#table-of-contents)

 The site was deployed to GitHub pages using the following steps:
-- Sign up to GutHub
+- Sign up to GitHub
 - Create a new repository on GitHub.
 - Click on settings on the navigation bar under the repository title.
 - Select pages on the left menu bar.